developersCradle/reactive-programming/Reactive Programming in Modern Java using Project Reactor/Section 12/README.md

 1. When **Recovering** from exceptions.
 2. When **Catching** exception and doing something.

-# 43. Error Handling Operators in Mono
+# Error Handling Operators in Mono.

 - Flux and mono has the same error handling